jilv220/capstone/doc/testing_story_mood_log_editing.md

 5. Save the changes.

 ## Expected Results
-- The edited information is saved and displayed correctly.
+The edited information is saved and displayed correctly.
-- Confirmation message is shown.
+A confirmation message is shown.
-- Changes persist after re-login.
+The changes persist after re-login.

 ## Post-Conditions
-- The mood log entry is updated with the new information.
+The mood log entry is updated with the new information.